Measuring the Value of Financial Advice

 Education.
 We will explore what specific knowledge will be needed to succeed in your situation, by first thoroughly understanding your situation, then providing the necessary resources to facilitate your decisions, and explaining the options and risks associated with each choice.

 Partnership.
 We attempt to help you achieve the best life possible but will work in concert with you, not just for you, to make this possible, by taking the time to clearly understand your background, philosophy, needs and objectives, work collaboratively with you and on your behalf (with your permission), and offer transparency around our own costs and compensation.

 You don't have to be.
 Hiring a financial planner isn't for everyone.
 We come at a price.
-Some are more expensive than others.
+Our cost can vary within a very wide range, depending on who you hire.
 Sometimes the higher price is worth it.
 Other times not so much.
 However, don't let cost get in the way if you see enough value.
 Better yet, a financial planner should have a good grasp on what you need and want.
 Therefore, finding the right planner is equally as important as understanding that you need one.

 As you search for the right financial planner, you should know the answers to these questions:

 Can the advisor help me solve my primary concerns?